 Despite the mixed feelings we have have how the Netflix series ’13 Reasons Why’ approached the critically important topic of teen suicide, there is still plenty of good reason to share some quality binge-watching time with your teens.

 Why?
 Well, not only is it a great way to trick our big kids into getting cozy with us on the sofa, it can also give us a great way to engage with kids around tough subjects.
+Maybe we could look up some halloween movies list to binge-watch on Netflix together?
+Seems like a fun idea though!

 Canadian parents are clearly-forgive the pun-tuning into this because 82 per cent have already watched a show their teen watches.

 I’ve certainly found this to be the case in my house.
 Watching “Gilmore Girls” has given us plenty of laughs but also good openings for talking about all manner of things from healthy relationships to homework.
 I also recently watched “Riverdale” and plan to do so with my 13-year-old.
+Some people may need to use a vpn for Netflix to get access to these shows, but it could be worth it for the discussion and enjoyment of these shows with their loved ones.

 Some other faves that we watch when we’re together with my younger son, too: “Brooklyn 99” and “UnBreakable Kimmy Schmidt.”